 Group Leader: Karen Latham - email@example.com

 The Art Group meets on the first Tuesday of the Month starting at 10:00am and finishing 12:00 to 12:30pm.
-The usual cost per session is £3.00 and members should bring their own materials.
+The usual cost per session is £3.00 which pays for the venue, refreshments and also builds a fund to pay for the occasional guest tutor and life drawing sessions.
+Members should bring their own materials.
 (Some materials may be provided for beginners until they can acquire their own.)

 Venues may vary depending on weather and subject matter.
 Check this web site or contact the group leader, Karen Latham.